nothingmn/geonimbus/readme.md

       - Request and response examples.
       - Error handling details.
       - Description of query parameters and return types.
+   - **DONE** / Via Swagger and OpenAPI

+---
+Phase 1 Action Items:
+1. Create a data migration to postgres
+1. Create an repository for postgres, and swap it in
+1. Unit tests
+1. ensure logging works
+1. Dockerfile and docker-compose.yml for
+    1. sqlite
+    1. postgres
+1. Cache in Redis, add new docker-compose.ymkl

 ---

 ### **Phase-Based Advanced Features**